Annotation-free Audio-Visual Segmentation: Experiments

 AVSBench~\cite{zhou2022avs} is a newly released dataset for audio-visual segmentation that comes with human-annotated mask annotations.
 This dataset is divided into two subsets: the semi-supervised Single Sound Source Segmentation (S4) and the fully supervised Multiple Sound Source Segmentation (MS3).

-\textbf{AVSBench-S4 Dataset.} This subset contains videos with a maximum of one sounding object.
-During training, only the first frame of the video sequence is annotated with a ground-truth segmentation binary mask.
+\textbf{AVSBench-S4 dataset.} This subset contains videos with a maximum of one sounding object.
+During training, only the first frame of each video sequence is annotated with a ground-truth segmentation binary mask.
 At inference time, the goal is to segment the sounding objects across all frames in the video.
 The subset includes 3,452$/$740$/$740 videos in the training, validation, and test sets, respectively, with a total of 10,852 annotated frames.

-\textbf{AVSBench-MS3 Dataset.} The MS3 subset consists of videos that contain multiple sounding objects.
+\textbf{AVSBench-MS3 dataset.} The MS3 subset consists of videos that may contain multiple sounding objects.
 All video frames are annotated with masks during both the training and evaluation stages.
 The subset contains 296$/$64$/$64 videos for training, validation and testing separately, with a total of 2,120 annotated frames.

-\textbf{AVS-Synthetic Dataset.} As detailed in Section~\ref{sec:avs-syn-steps}, AVS-Synthetic is a dataset collected using our proposed pipeline.
-The dataset includes 44 categories and contains over 60K (\textit{image, audio, mask}) sample triplets.
-To facilitate training and evaluation, the dataset is divided into two splits: the training split, which includes 55,000 samples, and the test split, which includes 5,000 samples.
+\textbf{AVS-Synthetic dataset.} As detailed in Sec~\ref{sec:avs-synthetic}, AVS-Synthetic is a dataset collected using our proposed pipeline.
+The dataset includes 46 categories with over 60K (\textit{image, audio, mask}) sample triplets.
+To facilitate training and evaluation, the dataset is divided into training, validation and testing splits, which includes 52,609/5,000/5,000 samples separately.